-Most of the membrane switches embedded in the Front Panel overlay are spring-loaded, momentary action, contact type switches.
-Membrane switches S1 - S8 are not spring loaded but are also momentary action, contact type switches.
-The membrane switch signals are connected through a flexible cable that plugs into Front Panel Interface board connector JP3.
-The Front Panel Interface board scans and processes these signals then routes command codes to JP1.
-From JP1, these command codes are routed to the Motherboard through a short ribbon cable assembly.
+The membrane switches embedded in the Keypad overlay are spring-loaded, momentary action, contact type switches.
+The membrane switch signals are connected through a flexible cable that plugs into User Interface board.

 The Power ON/OFF membrane switch, when pressed, grounds the PWR-ON signal to the Power Logic board.
+The PWR-ON signal is routed through the User Interface board.
 This causes the Power ON/OFF circuit on the Power Logic board to change state.
 The current state of this circuit will determine whether pressing the Power ON/OFF membrane switch turns the main power ON or OFF.